CV Layout Examples & Design Tips to Get You Hired This Year

 Relevant Skills

-• A Skills section is a great way for you to offer a skimmable list of your capabilities and the proficiencies that you bring to each position, “breaking down individual skills into easy to read bullet points or nicely formatted lists for your employer to scan”, says LiveCareer.
+• A Skills section is a great way for you to offer a skimmable list skills format of your capabilities, using white space to enhance readability and highly the skils that you bring to each position.
 With a simple skills list, employers can see your highlights quickly and easily.
-The mark of a great CV is its ability to sell you as a candidate while taking as little of the recruiter’s time as possible, and a skills section is an excellent way to do this.
+The mark of a great CV is its ability to sell you as a candidate while taking as little of the recruiter's time as possible, and using clear headings can help - a skills section is an excellent way to do this.
 If you want to hone your CV and writing resume writing, specifically for skills sections, check out our in-depth guide to CV skills.

 Optional CV Sections

-You are not limited to the above sections, of course - it is your resume, and you can add any section that you know will help you get the job.
+You are not limited to the above sections, of course - it is your resume, and you can add any section, like a personal statement, that you know will help you get the job.
 Get to know the company and position you are applying to and decide how you want to present yourself so that you know which sections will make you look the best and impress the potential employer.
 Here are some examples of optional CV sections that may be an asset to your CV.

 Volunteer Experience